manish-in-java/spring-jpa-hibernate/README.md

 The following concepts are currently demonstrated:

 * Perform CRUD operations against a relational database using Spring Data JPA repositories.
-See [QuizRepository.java](src/main/java/org/example/data/QuizRepository)
+See [QuizRepository.java](src/main/java/org/example/data/QuizRepository.java)
+* Find size of a mapped collection without having to load all elements in the collection.
+See [QuizRepositoryTest.java](src/test/java/org/example/data/QuizRepositoryTest.java)

 # License
 This sample application and its associated source code in its entirety is being made